 - Use Quest Diagnostic Services at any of their locations in New England (Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island) for all lab services/testing.

 - Still use the Yale Health Pharmacy in order to get prescriptions with the standard copay (see Outside Pharmacy use).

 - Receive all other medical care (including Acute Care not related to the pregnancy) at Yale Health.

 - Share labor and birth preferences with your clinicians.
-Both obstetricians and midwives always do their best to accommodate these, keeping in mind our shared primary goal of a healthy baby and mother.
+Both obstetricians and midwives always do their best to accommodate these, keeping in mind our shared primary goal of a healthy baby and child-caring individual.
 Preferences may include VBAC (vaginal birth after cesarean) and natural childbirth.

 - Certified Baby-Friendly care